Are you curious to learn how long do pitbulls live?

-The typical pitbull should be fed two to three cups of kibble each day based on their age and activity levels.
-If you give your dog too much food and do not exercise them you will shorten their lifespan.
+A typical pitbull should be fed two to three cups of kibble each day, based on their age and activity levels.
+If you feed treats, this should come out of their daily food allowance.
+If you give your dog too much food, and do not exercise them, you will shorten their lifespan.

 Chronic stress has been associated with many health issues that can affect a pitbull’s lifespan.
 One study found that dogs that were stressed or fearful actually lived 0.5 years less.